freddiefreeloader1/CNC-Resurrection-/README.md

 CNC Milling Machine Specs:

--Pitch of the lead screws : 1mm
+Pitch of the lead screws : 1mm

 UGS Parameters:

--Step size of axes : 800pulse/mm
--Max Travel Rate : 150
+Step size of axes : 800pulse/mm (Quarter microstepping is enabled) Max Travel Rate : 150
 Do not increase feed rate more than 100mm/min.
 It staggers motors because motors cannot catch that pulse speed.

 REMOTE CONTROLLER DOCUMENTATION: